 The term HODL originated as a misspelling of the word “hold.”
 Ultimately the acronym “hold on for dear life” was attached to the term.

 Here’s the story.
-On the fateful day of December 18, 2013, Bitcoin traders were on edge: In the prior 24 hours the price of Bitcoin had fallen 39%, from $716 to $438.
-This was after a year-long bull run in which Bitcoin rose from $15 in January 2013 to a high of over $1100 in December.
+On the fateful day of December 18, 2013, Bitcoin traders were on edge: In the prior 24 hours the price of Bitcoin (BTC) had fallen 39%, from $716 to $438.
+This was after a year-long bull run in which Bitcoin rose from $15 in January 2013 to a high of over $1,100 in December 2013.

-GameKyuubi had made up his mind to stop trying to time the markets, and to simply hold his Bitcoin from that point on.
+Despite the turmoil, GameKyuubi had made up his mind to stop trying to time the markets, and to simply hold his Bitcoin from that point on.

-WHY AM I HOLDING?
-I’LL TELL YOU WHY
+“WHY AM I HOLDING?
+I’LL TELL YOU WHY,” the rant continued.

 “You only sell in a bear market if you are a good day trader or an illusioned noob.
 The people in between hold.
 In a zero-sum game such as this, traders can only take your money if you sell.”